TOEFL iBT Passing Scores Changed MORE >>

 Retrieving FPGEE Scores After Testing (Approximately Eight Weeks After Testing)

 Scores for the FPGEE are available approximately eight weeks after each examination.
 The scores are available on the NABP website and will not be mailed.
+The minimum acceptable passing score for the FPGEE is 75.

 Taking the TOEFL iBT